norayr/spartan-waves/readme.md

 At first we were supporting MP3's because MP3's can be played from the middle of the byte stream.
 However, since Lagrange Gemini browser doesn't support MP3 streaming on IOS and Android (it works perfectly fine on Maemo-Leste with mobile UI), we deprecated MP3 streams and added more complex code to stream Ogg files.

+Now we run ffmpeg with `-source wav` or `-source ogg`, ffmpeg encodes one ogg stream out of number of files, and our radio server broadcasts it.
 ---

 ## Features